MatusVolodymyr/Data_Science_Internship_Test/task_2/README.md

 The results will be saved in the `infer_results/` directory.

 ## Notes
 - The `dataset` directory is excluded from version control due to the large size of the images.
-Users must manually populate this directory with the necessary image files before running the scripts.
+Users must manually populate this directory with the necessary image files from [this Google Drive link](https://drive.google.com/file/d/19h0kRre-dTeIt7AgvpBomxlqChK6uQEw/view?usp=sharing) before running the `dataset_creation.py` script.